 Engagement is such an important factor for product success.
 Research shows almost half of all downloaded apps are uninstalled within 1 month, simply because the person stops using them.

 When you notice a drop in engagement, the first order of business should be to figure out what it is happening.
 So start investigating by looking at these 9 common causes of low app engagement.
+And then see how to increase app engagement, using this framework for your user engagement strategy.

 You already know that we at Specno build some of the coolest, high-engagement apps.
 But did you know that we also have a specialist team that helps you boost your existing app?